gustavo-depaula/gustavo-depaula.github.io/content/catholicism/Notes on the Bible/Commentaries/02 - Exodus.md

 **Anagogical sense:**
 1. **Ex 32:33** God remembers the wicked and their deeds and will punish them in the after life.
+# Chapter 33
+**Key themes:**
+1. God commands Israel to leave Sinai to go to the promised land, where He will send an angel to drive out the enemies.
+2. Because of Israel's disobedience, He says that He won't go with Israel to the promised land, but concedes to Moses' intercession that asked He to go with the people.
+3. Moses desires to see God's glory, but only is allowed to see God's "back".

+# Chapter 34
+**Key themes:**
+1. God renews the Covenant by remaking the two tables of stone, and giving new rules to Moses.
+2. Firstborns now need to be redeemed from the Lord (Ex 34:20), instead of being set apart (Ex 22:29).
+3. Moses' face shone after speaking to the Lord.

+**Allegorical sense:**
+1. Moses is the mediator between the Lord and Israel.
+Moses is a type of Christ, prefiguring THE eternal and perfect mediator.

+**Moral sense:**
+1. The people of Israel shall not make a covenant with the people of the land, lest they become like them.
+Walking with God requires us to act differently than those who don't.

 ---
 # References